 Divorce is not something you planned for when you walked blissfully down

-and family-friendly decisions!
+important to make financially sound and family-friendly decisions!

 The problem is many couples do lose sight of their family and finances

 during a divorce.
 Everything gets lost in anger and frustration.
 As a

 seasoned medically trained divorce attorney and mediator, I encourage